 Edward’s main area of research concerns the politics and international relations of the Middle East and Central Asia, with a focus on contemporary Iranian politics and foreign policy.
 His current research explores the intersection of ideas and foreign policy, soft power, cultural and religious diplomacy, and the role of identity in international relations.
 Other research interests include national identity and nationalism, political Islam, and modern Iranian history.

 He has carried out research in Iran at the Institute for Political and International Studies and the National Library in Tehran.
 He has also studied Persian language at the Dekhoda Institute, Tehran.

-'Iran's own 'War on Terror': Iranian foreign policy towards Syria and Iraq during the Rouhani Era', in Luciano Zaccara (ed) The Foreign Policy of Iran under President Hassan Rouhani (Palgrave MacMillan, forthcoming 2018)
+'Iran's own 'War on Terror': Iranian foreign policy towards Syria and Iraq during the Rouhani Era', in Luciano Zaccara (ed) The Foreign Policy of Iran under President Hassan Rouhani (Palgrave MacMillan, 2020)

 'Central Asia in the Iranian Geopolitical Imagination', Cambridge Journal of Eurasian Studies, Vol.1, issue 1, 2017.

 Diplomacy and Reform in Iran: Foreign Policy under Khatami (I.B Tauris, London, 2016).

 'Strategic Narratives and Iranian Foreign Policy into the Rouhani Era', E-International Relations, March, 2016.